MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 \label{eq:total_var_objective}
 \end{align}$$

-As such our model is akin to a flow model, but with an additional latent variable $$\v{s}$$; the base distribution $$p(\v{z})$$ of the flow is defined through marginalizing out the linear mixing of the sources.
+As such our model is akin to a flow model, but with an additional latent variable $$\v{s}$$; the base distribution $$p(\v{z})$$ of the flow is defined through marginalising out the linear mixing of the sources.

 For this method to work you might think you have to train the flow part of the model and the linear-ICA model that sits atop it at the same time.
 And, to an extent, that is true -- we want the flow to learn to output good $$\v z$$ representations that are easy for the linear-ICA model to act on.

 There are problems, however, with training two models on top of each other.
-For example, in GANs it is well known the discriminator is often much faster to train than the generator, so some hyperoptimisation or grid search is often needed to find some learning procedure that provides both stable training and good models.
+For example, in GANs it is well known the discriminator is often much faster to train than the generator, so some hyper-optimisation or grid search is often needed to find some learning procedure that provides both stable training and good models.
 Similarly, here we are training a large, powerful flow model that has many millions of parameters, alongside a relatively weak linear ICA model.
 We want training to be stable and effective, and we want to avoid adding extra design choices like 'having a different learning rate for the linear ICA part of the model' or 'doing $$n$$ update steps of the flow for each single update of the linear ICA model', or whatever.